Kensington House Antiques

 $395.00

-- Condition: excellent, no monograms or dings; box in mint condition
+- Condition: excellent, fully functional, no monograms or dings; case near mint condition

 Kensington House Antiques